 Getting there and away

 Our Vietnam cycling holiday starts in Hanoi.
-We appreciate that people join redspokes tours from all over the world and no matter what time you arrive at the airport you and your luggage will be transferred to your hotel.
+We appreciate that people join redspokes tours from all over the world; no matter what time you arrive at the airport on the tour start date, you and your luggage will be transferred to the joining hotel.
 Please bear in mind that if you arrive before midday you may have to wait for your room to be made available.
-If you decide to arrive before this date redspokes can assist you in booking your accommodation and will organise a transfer to your hotel at additional cost.
-Our holiday price does not include your international flight.
+If you decide to arrive before the tour start date redspokes can assist you in booking your accommodation and will organise a transfer to your hotel at additional cost.
+Our tour price does not include your international flight.

 The holiday ends in Hanoi on Saturday morning with a transfer to the airport; this is included in the tour price.
 If you decide to stay in Vietnam beyond the last day of the tour redspokes can help you organise extra accommodation and transfers to the airport if needed.

 You must be in possession of a valid passport and visa.
 Certain exemptions apply.
 Please follow the link here: vietnamembassy.org.uk.
 Passport must be valid for at least 6 months after date of arrival or 1 month after expiration of visa.
 Visa application forms for UK residents can be obtained by clicking here.

 If you would prefer to pay an agent to get your visa, we would suggest using Travcour (UK) Ltd. They have been in the visa business for 25 years & offer our customers a £5 discount on all visas purchased.

 Insurance and vaccinations